-Looking briefly at the definition of the Western Fiction Genre, it appears on first view to be a novel or collection of stories set in 19th century frontier America with a strong, self-reliant central character; simple plots; full of action; often involves cowboys, cavalrymen, lawmen and outlaws of the Old West.
+The Western Fiction genre can be described as a novel, or collection of stories set in 19th century frontier America.
+This is usually combined with a strong, self-reliant central character and simple plots that are full of action.
+They often involve cowboys, cavalrymen, lawmen, and outlaws of the Old West.

-A good western novel captures the spirit of freedom, individualism and adventure.
-The appeal of this genre is Worldwide, based in a dream of freedom in a world of unspoiled nature - a world independent of restraining society.
 The settling of the west was one of the great dramas of all time.
 People plunged into a wilderness and were on their own, dependent on their own character and courage.
 The mystery of the vast nothingness draws men, and men answer the calling - some with morals and some without.
-These knights of the range galloping across the western frontier on their trusty steeds crusading to save the last watering hole, the vanishing herd, and the beleaguered homesteaders.
+These were knights of the range, galloping across the western frontier on their trusty steeds crusading to save the last watering hole; the vanishing herd and the beleaguered homesteaders.

 The Western is multi-faceted and that it contains several sub-genres with films that are essentially about the Indian Wars, the Civil War, the Mexican Wars, range wars, the railroad, wagon trains, cattle drives, prospecting, outlaws, gunfighters, town-tamers, revenge, quests and even romance.